 The good news was that the storm's peak was due as the weekend began, meaning far fewer people would be on the roads.
 Forecasters said the system should blow through on Saturday, with milder temperatures to follow.

-Locals were comparing the coming storm to the ferocious Blizzard of 1978, which killed 100 people and buried Boston in more than 27 inches (68 centimeters) of snow and Providence, Rhode Island in nearly 28 inches (71 centimeters).
+Locals were comparing the coming storm to the ferocious blizzard of 1978, which killed 100 people and buried Boston in more than 27 inches (69 centimeters) of snow and Providence, Rhode Island in nearly 28 inches.

 During that storm, people were forced to abandon cars stuck on highways and made their way around Boston on cross country skis and snowshoes.